Social studies essay outline and cliches. Social studies essay (USE): structure, cliché phrases, typical mistakes. Social Studies Essay Examples

 Theoretical argumentation must necessarily correspond to the topic of the essay

-The essay should have a logical conclusion
+The essay must have a logical conclusion

 • What do I need to know to unlock it?

-How to issue
+How to apply

 • basic information about the author of the statement (for example, “outstanding German economist”, “famous Russian thinker of the Golden Age”, “famous existentialist philosopher”, “founder of the rational trend in philosophy”, etc.);